waeshalaby/case-CS/README.md

 | Scroll Depth   | 40.7%                | 47.7%             | ⚠️ Content not fully consumed        |
 | Time Spent     | 38.5s                | 54.6s             | Buyers stay longer = better layout  |
 | Views/Visit    | 2.07                 | 4.67              | Buyers revisit more before buying   |

+# 🎤 How to Present User Behavior on the Product Page

+## 🧭 Slide Title: User Behavior on Product Page – Full Picture

+Use these 5 talking points with clear narrative flow to present Slide 1 confidently.

+---

+### 🧠 1.
+“We have a major drop-off issue on the Product Page”

+> “From journey analysis and bounce data, we saw that over 70% of non-buyers leave the product page immediately.
+That’s our biggest red flag — people land, don’t engage, and leave.”

+- **Evidence**:
+  - 70% bounce rate – *Page Comparator*
+  - Short time spent (38.5s) – *Page Metrics Without Transaction*
+  - Product exits early – *Journey Map (No Transactions)*

+---

+### 🧠 2.
+“Buyers behave completely differently — and we can learn from them”

+> “People who buy scroll more, spend more time, and revisit the product page multiple times.
+This means the content works — but only for a subset of users.”

+- **Evidence**:
+  - Scroll Depth: 47.7% (buyers) vs 40.7% (non-buyers)
+  - Time Spent: 54.6s vs 38.5s
+  - Views/Visit: 4.67 vs 2.07 – *Page Metrics With Transactions*

+---

+### 🧠 3.
+“Most non-buyers never reach the cart or checkout”

+> “When we compare journeys with and without transactions, we can see that non-buyers exit *before* they even enter the checkout flow.
+That means our product page isn’t doing its job — it’s a dead-end for most users.”

+- **Evidence**:
+  - No checkout steps in right-hand journey map – *User Journey Without Transactions*
+  - Funnel breaks after product view – *Sunburst chart (No Transaction)*

+---

+### 🧠 4.
+“Low scroll and activity rates show we’re losing attention early”

+> “Only 40% of the product page is being viewed on average.
+Most users don’t even reach the details that usually convert — like delivery info, reviews, or sizing.”

+- **Evidence**:
+  - Scroll Depth: 40.7% – *Page Comparator*
+  - Activity Rate: 22.7% – *Page Metrics Without Transactions*

+---

+### 🧠 5.
+“Speed matters — even 0.1s makes a difference”

+> “Buyers experience slightly faster page loads (1.98s vs 2.06s).
+It might seem small, but that friction adds up, especially on mobile.
+Speed correlates with trust and drop-off.”

+- **Evidence**:
+  - Load Time: 1.98s vs 2.06s – *Page Metrics Comparison*

+---

+### ✅ Final Wrap-Up

+> “So, to summarize: we’re losing a huge portion of users at the product page.
+The content works for buyers, but it’s not framed properly for everyone else.
+Our next step should be to take what works for buyers — and bring it up front, faster, and clearer for everyone.”

+---